The Priory Wareham: Quintessential England

 Wareham itself is a beautiful market town and the hotel is situated just a one-minute walk from a selection of pubs and places to eat, but if you’re anything like me then you’ll prefer to check out the surrounding areas.

 The ruins of Corfe Castle are just over five miles away, while Poole is just under ten.
-Along the Jurassic Coast lies Lulworth Cove (nine miles), and Durdle Door is just over 10 miles from the hotel.
+Along the Jurassic Coast lies Lulworth Cove (nine miles), Mupe Bay where you can anchor and Durdle Door is just over 10 miles from the hotel.

 Read more about James’ journey around southern England as he goes Aboard the Southampton Harbour Hotel.